 - Evaluation of an investigative interview and feedback to the interviewer

-- Essay about the myths surrounding deceptive behaviour
+- An essay about the myths surrounding the deceptive behaviour of children

 You'll get opportunities to test your skills and knowledge through formative assessments.
 You'll also produce an essay plan to prepare for your final assessment.